 Explore the Museums!
-The Azores are filled with a rich history of culture and tradition and many of the local museums such as Carlos Machado museum in the capital of Ponta Delgada or the emigrant museum in Ribeira grande.
+The Azores are filled with a rich history of culture and tradition and many of the local museums such as Carlos Machado museum in the capital of Ponta Delgada or the emigrant museum in Ribeira grande have lots to offer.
 Many of the museums are open daily and charge a nominal fee to enter.
 Here you can explore ancient treasures and artifacts from the first days of European discovery to gifts from World leaders and aristocrats given to the island or donated to the museum.
 Many ornate and beautiful painting and sculptures are also located here with some of Portugal’s most talented artists coming from the region.
 Domigues Rebelo known as the Picasso of Portugal was born here on the island of Sao Miguel and many of his early works from the past century can be seen here year round.

 Swim in the Hot Springs!
 The Island of Sao Miguel has some of the coolest hot springs that make you feel like you are in a Jurassic park film or something with all the lush greenery that surrounds these unique locations.
 A favorite is the Terra Nostra Garden and Hotel in Furnas.
 It is the most popular on the island and has a variety of hot springs from some that are nice and shallow where you can just deep your feet to various swimming size natural pools where you can swim in the hot volcanic water and use the mud for your face and skin due to its supposed natural exfoliation benefits.
 The 2nd area in Furnas next to Terra Nostra is Poca Dona Beja which has 3 different size man-made into the cliffs pools.
 The cost of entry is around 6 euros and you need to bring your own towel.
 There are changing stations there if you want and showers if you want to shower.
 Outside is where they have the famous Furnas sweet corn on the cob and if the vendors are there it is highly recommended.